Q: What’s the difference between CBD and marijuana?

 A: It shouldn’t, because drug tests look for THC, not CBD.
 However, if a CBD product contains enough THC for a test to detect levels, failure is possible.

-Some CBD products derived from hemp are labelled “0% THC,” and if they come from a reputable company, the product will contain exactly what the label says it does.
+Some CBD products derived from hemp are labeled “0% THC,” and if they come from a reputable company, the product will contain exactly what the label says it does.
 But the extreme popularity of CBD has attracted some suspect manufacturers.

 There have been reports of failed drug tests after using a CBD product.
 One woman who failed a drug test and lost her job is suing a CBD manufacturer whose label falsely claimed that there was no THC in its CBD vape product.
 In other cases, independent testing has found undisclosed THC in some CBD oils.